-Ecosystem services are the many different benefits that ecosystems provide to people.
+11 Ecosystem services are the many different benefits that ecosystems provide to people.
 For example, a stand of trees can reduce air pollution, purify the water supply, reduce the likelihood of floods and help regulate the climate by capturing and storing carbon.
 It might also provide timber for buildings, a space for recreation and improve the aesthetic qualities of the landscape.

-and reducing private collaboration and connection between

-all forms of governmental and non- governmental actors at

-pollution different levels and sectors constitute another

-milestone for biodiversity management.

-Several policy aspects and solutions have been

-addressed under the Biodiversity Protection

-thematic community in 14/20, covering sustainable

-use of natural resources, ecosystem-based

-approaches and governance mechanisms.
-In parallel, enhancing green infrastructures and

-acting for the reduction of pollution especially in

-urban/living areas is of paramount importance to

-minimise the impact of living areas on the

-Mediterranean and global climate system.
-They can

-support the restoration, reinforce the connectivity

-between the fragmented areas of high value for

-biodiversity and gradually improve the availability

-of ecosystem services.

-By selecting this SO the Programme will answer to

-the following needs:

-consolidate the connection of natural
+- consolidate the connection of

+natural ecosystems at

-ecosystems at transnational level
+transnational level

-- ensure ecological corridors to boost and
+- ensure ecological corridors to

-preserve biodiversity
+boost and preserve biodiversity

 - reinforce sustainable, efficient

-management and strong protection of
+management and strong

-protected areas
+protection of protected areas

-work beyond protected areas to address
+- work beyond protected areas to

+address pollution, overfishing

-pollution, overfishing and climate change
+and climate change

-improve restoration of degraded
+- improve restoration of degraded

 ecosystems at land and sea

-- promote adequate conservation of coastal
+- promote adequate conservation

-and marine biodiversity
+of coastal and marine

+biodiversity

-- support the vision of the biodiversity
+- support the vision of the

-conservation as an economic and social
+biodiversity conservation as an

-value
+economic and social value

 - encourage sustainable tourism

+-

-Form of support: grants since projects don't
+Form of support: grants since projects

-generate revenues
+5 don't generate revenues

-ISO1 (vi) other MED The notion of governance highlights the growing
+Governance 6.6 other Better The notion of governance highlights the

-actions to Governance complexity in the economic, social and political environment, the empowerment of new actors and
+actions to Mediterranean growing complexity in the economic,

+support better Governance social and political environment, the

+cooperation empowerment of new actors and the

-support better cooperation the interaction of local and national levels with the
+governance interaction of local and national levels

-governance transnational one to address new challenges,
+with the transnational one to address

+new challenges, coordinate collective

-coordinate collective actions and reach a consensus
+actions and reach a consensus on

-on common strategic goals.
+common strategic goals.

+In this framework, national, regional and

+local authorities along with international

+networks intervening in the

+Mediterranean area are relevant

+implementers for European and

+national policies.
+An enhanced

+·

-In this framework, national, regional and local authorities along with international networks intervening in the Mediterranean area are relevant implementers for European and national policies.
-An enhanced cooperation of the stakeholders is of particular importance for the implementation of the Agenda 2030 Sustainable Development Goals (SDGs).
+cooperation of the stakeholders is of particular importance for the implementation of the Agenda 2030 Sustainable Development Goals (SDGs).

-To capture, synthetize, transfer and apply best results from territories towards strategies/initiatives and citizens through a fluent and well coordinate decision-making process is the rationale of the choice of ISO1.
+To capture, synthetize, transfer and apply best results from territories towards strategies/initiatives and citizens through a fluent and well coordinate decision-making process is the rationale of the choice of the governance priority.